It’s a Carmel Clean Sweep at the Tees Valley Rugby Finals – 22 March 2019

 Senior Girls North East Swimming Champions

-Year 11 students Millie Anderson, Alice Day and Niamh Sweeney, along with Year 12 student Olivia Halliday, won both the Senior Girls Medley and Freestyle Relay, at the English Schools’ Swimming Association Team Championships North East Division Relays.
+Three Year 11 students along with a Year 12 student, won both the Senior Girls Medley and Freestyle Relay, at the English Schools’ Swimming Association Team Championships North East Division Relays.
 The event was held at Freemans Quay, Durham.
 The girls now have to wait to see if their time will qualify them for the National finals at the Olympic Pool Stratford, London.